Qatar calls for support to Syria rebel fighters

-MARRAKECH, Morocco (Reuters) - Qatar said on Wednesday Syrian rebels fighting to overthrow President Bashar al-Assad were on the verge of victory and said the world had a duty to support them.
+MARRAKECH, Morocco, Dec 12 (Reuters) - Qatar said on Wednesday Syrian rebels fighting to overthrow President Bashar al-Assad were on the verge of victory and said the world had a duty to support them.

 Foreign Minister Sheikh Hamad bin Jassim al-Thani told a “Friends of Syria” meeting in Morocco that Assad’s rule was finished after the 20-month-old uprising which has brought rebel fighters to the edge of Damascus.